+The faculty member will schedule a meeting with the department head at a mutually agreeable time in the spring semester following submission of the Annual Report and Plan of Work.
 The department head, director, or supervisor will meet with the faculty member to discuss the written review and expectations for the coming year.
 In some cases, there may be a need for more frequent meetings at the request of the department head/director/supervisor or faculty member.